Here's the dish...

 After breakfast by Sa in the AM, it was time for serious wine tasting.
 We were right on Highway 46 in Paso Robles, with 50 or so excellent wineries within 10 minutes' drive.
 Started at EOS, then Tobin James with its amazing saloon-cum-tasting room atmosphere, and Eberle where the wine is perhaps more refined -- more Napa-ish -- than the balls to the wall, fruit forward Central Coast style, but still delicious.
 We had lunch at Big Bubba's Bad BBQ, which was disappointing.
 It's owned by the same folks as Good Ol' Burgers, currently remodeling, which used to have awesome burgers and for my money the World's Best Onion Rings.
 But Bubba's BBQ Tri-tip sandwiches -- ordered by most everyone at our table -- were dry and overcooked.
 That's Central Coast Sacrilege, folks.

-After visits to Castoro Cellars (our desert island winery -- if we were stranded and could only have one winery, this would be it) and Grey Wolf, we were wined out.
-A little nap and it was off to Bistro Laurent in downtown Paso.
+After visits to Castoro Cellars (our desert island winery -- if we were stranded and could only have one winery, this would be it)

 Now I'm a big fan of Central Coast food as you can tell, and was looking forward to the consensus pick for best restaurant in town.
 Eh... not so much.
 Very uneven.
 Prices, at 21-29 per entree were not as inexpensive as listed on their web site, where no entree is priced over 20.
 That's false advertising, folks.
 Add to that an outrageous markup on their excellent local wine list -- the same bottle selling at Grey Wolf for $23 was $62 here -- and an even more outrageous $20 corkage fee -- many local restaurants have inexpensive or free corkage on local wines -- and just opening the menu was a shocker.
 The food was uneven, from a friend's excellent salmon-stuffed eggroll to Sa's duck breast.
 But the pasta on a friend's truffle-and-mushroom papardelle was overcooked, and the sauce was bland, while my shrimp and lobster stew featured tender fresh shellfish, but a too-salty sauce.
 And service wasn't quick -- should dinner take 2 1/2 hours, even when you skip dessert?